 Malcolm joined the School following a period as a solicitor in private practice, during which time he spent eight months on secondment to the investment arm of a FTSE 100 company.

 Since January 2017, Malcolm has been a Case and Comment editor of the Juridical Review, the law journal of the Scottish universities.
 Submissions in the house style of between 2,000 - 3,000 words can be sent to him via email.

-In October 2017 he was appointed as External Adviser to the Scottish Government's independent Deer Working Group.
+In 2017 he was appointed as External Adviser to the Scottish Government's independent Deer Working Group.
 Also in 2017, he was appointed to the Law Society of Scotland's Access to Justice Committee.

 Property law (particularly land reform), commercial law and clinical legal education.

 Current research considers private regulation of land use, abandonment of land, and policy-oriented land law reform, and landlord and tenant law.

 In 2017 Malcolm was awarded a Research Incentive Grant by the Carnegie Trust for the Universities of Scotland.
 This was put towards research into land reform and aspects of land law, including a research trip to South Africa.